FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 ### Pronunciations are not set in stone

 The pronunciation of a word can vary.
+This means that some entries can be unified.